binste/dbt-ibis/README.md

     return stores.filter(stores["country"] == "USA")
 ```

-Whenever your Ibis model references either a source or a SQL model, you'll need to define the column data types as described in [Model Contracts - getdbt.com](https://docs.getdbt.com/docs/collaborate/govern/model-contracts) (`data_type` refers to the data types as they are called by your database system).
+Whenever your Ibis model references either a source, a seed, or a SQL model, you'll need to define the column data types as described in [Model Contracts - getdbt.com](https://docs.getdbt.com/docs/collaborate/govern/model-contracts) (`data_type` refers to the data types as they are called by your database system) (for sources and SQL models) or in [Seed configurations - getdbt.com](https://docs.getdbt.com/reference/seed-configs) (for seeds).
 If you reference another Ibis model, this is not necessary.
 In the examples above, you would need to provide it for the `stores` source table:

 ```yml
 sources: